Norbert Lammert: Human rights

 Following the Charlie Hebdo shooting in 2015, Lammert criticized Saudi Arabia for condemning the Paris attacks as a violation of Islam, "then two days later letting the blogger Raif Badawi be flogged in public in Jeddah for insulting Islam".
 Ahead of Egyptian president Abdel Fattah el-Sisi's first official visit to Germany in June 2015, Lammert announced that he would not meet the former army chief, citing "an unbelievable number of death sentences".

 In February 2016, Lammert visited the Zaatari refugee camp in Jordan to learn more about the plight of Syrians fleeing the violence in the ongoing Syrian civil war that erupted in 2011.

-In June 2017, Lammert voted against Germany’s introduction of same-sex marriage.
+In June 2017, Lammert voted against Germany's introduction of same-sex marriage.

 Controversy

 Party financing

-In December 2010, Lammert imposed on the CDU a fine of 1.2 million euros ($1.6 million) for breaching party donation rules, for party funding violations in the western state of Rhineland-Palatinate at the time of the regional election in 2006.
+In December 2010, Lammert imposed a fine of ($1.6 million) on the CDU for breaching party donation rules, for party funding violations in the western state of Rhineland-Palatinate at the time of the regional election in 2006.

 Plagiarism allegations

 In July 2013, an anonymous internet blogger, using the name of Robert Schmidt, accused Lammert of having plagiarized other works when writing his dissertation.
 Lammert rejected this reproach and asked the University of Bochum to check his dissertation; he also published it via internet.
-High-ranking politicians of the Social Democratic Party (SPD) and of the German Green Party underlined that there should be no condemnation(s) in advance.
+High-ranking politicians of the Social Democratic Party (SPD) and of the German Green Party underlined that there should be no condemnation in advance.

 In November 2013 the university finished a thorough investigation and came to the conclusion that, although the dissertation contained "avoidable shortcomings in the citations", those did not constitute plagiarism.